jaredly/jerd/docs/Algebraic Effects.md

 Very much based off of eff-lang, but taking, like unison, the choice of making handlers "shallow" (https://www.eff-lang.org/handlers-tutorial.pdf).

+## The Pitch!
+Here's what is convincing:
+- monadic json parser? it's encoding failure, have a `fail()` effect.
+- mixing different effects (fail() and Random() when parsing json)

+Is there a way to make algebraic effects /just/ syntax sugar over Tasks?

 ## Two-layers-deep effect variables?

 Allowing something like